dcdykstra/niu_health/README.md

 # Detainee Data Web Scraper

 + Download required packages
-+ Create a directory to a data folder where all the donwloads will go
++ Create a directory to a data folder where all the downloads will go
 + Change self.mydir in classes.py to the data folader
 + Change self.subdir in xlsx_writer_niu.py to the data folder
 + Add login info in run_niu.py